-Picking out the perfect pet can seem daunting — but it doesn’t have to be!
+Picking out the right pet can seem daunting — but it doesn’t have to be!
 There’s a pet out there that fits each individual’s personality — it’s just a matter of figuring out what pet that is for you.
 Remember that wild animals should never be kept as pets.
 Ponder the following questions to help decide on the ideal pet for you.

 Whether you want to teach your pet tricks, play with them, or just observe them, you should consider the activity level of any one pet.
 Moreover, some pets crave human interaction, while others don’t like it at all.
-Dogs, cats, and rats all generally enjoy being handled and are social, whereas some reptiles and other small rodents would usually prefer to be left alone.
+Dogs, cats, and rats all generally enjoy being handled and are social, whereas some reptiles and other small rodents (such as guinea pigs) would usually prefer to be left alone.
 Is an animal more active at night?
 Can they be held?
 Can they be walked on a leash?
 Can they be taught tricks or otherwise socialized with?
 Compatible personalities are another component of finding your best match.
 An introverted person may like rabbits, which are quiet, over a dog, for instance.

 Again, some animals need social interaction with humans.
 Your activity level is also an important factor when choosing a pet.
 Do you have enough time every day to spend playing with a dog?
 In the case of farm animals, are you available early in the morning to feed them?
 How often do you want to change litter or bedding?
 And if you are typically sedentary, can you find time in your day to exercise an animal that needs it, such as a riding horse?
 If you don’t have much free time, fish are probably your best bet for a pet, as they generally only have to be fed once a day and can’t socialize.